Allie Sherman: Brooklyn College

 Sherman entered Brooklyn College, and tried out for football again, but this time coach Lou Oshins took him on as a quarterback, recalling, "His dedication to football was absolute, astonishing."
 When Sherman's mother saw how violent the game was, however, she made him quit.
 He and Oshins eventually made his mother relent.
 During the summer before his sophomore year, while Sherman waited on tables in the Catskills, Oshins mailed Sherman weekly sections of Clark Shaughnessy's book about the new T-formation, leading Sherman to refer to himself as "a correspondence school quarterback".
 Sherman had also taken a football with him to the Catskills, and spent time throwing it at trees to improve his accuracy.

-He became the starting quarterback in 1940, and played for the team from 1940-42.
+He became the starting quarterback in 1940, and played for the team from 1940 to 1942.
 One of the few colleges running the T-formation, he captained the 1941–42 Brooklyn College team that upset the favored cross-town rival City College, and completed seven straight passes in a "scrimmage" against an NFL team then called the Brooklyn Dodgers.
 A teammate was future longtime Boston Celtics play-by-play man Johnny Most.
 Sherman graduated cum laude in 1943 just have turned 20 years of age, and 5' 10" and 160 pounds.

 Sherman is a member of the National Jewish Sports Hall of Fame in Long Island, New York, and the Brooklyn College Hall of Fame.